GenslerAppsPod/javascript-katas/public/jquery/lab14/README.md

 ## What you will Learn?

-This Lab-14 teaches you how to monitor progress with process(),notify() methods.
+This Lab-14 teaches you how to monitor progress with process() and notify() methods.

 This lab code makes sense for long-running, multi-stage processes like dowlnloading and uploading